biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 Mandatory parameters:
 - number_of_core(s)_to_use: this is a mandatory parameter with no default value.
 Here, you need to insert the number of core(s) you want the function to use.
 - path_to_MetaMap: this is again a mandatory parameter with no default value.
 You need to insert the path to your MetaMap instance in the bin directory of MetaMap.
-- column_name = 'content_text': this parameter has 'content_text' as the default value, which is the column that contains the text from cadmus.
+- column_name = 'content_text': this parameter has 'content_text' as the default value, which is the column that contains the text from [cadmus](https://github.com/biomedicalinformaticsgroup/cadmus).
 You need to input the name of the column where the text you want to annotate is stored.
 - unique_id = 'pmid': the default value is 'pmid'; again, this value has been chosen if your input is from cadmus.
-You need here to provide the name of the column that can act as a key.
+You need here to provide the name of the column that can act as a key here.
 It must be unique, without spaces and no escape characters.
-- extension_format = None: this parameter depends on if you are running the code using fielded_mmi_output or machine_output.
+- extension_format = None: this parameter depends on whether you are running the code using fielded_mmi_output or machine_output.
 The default value is None; the None value will only work if you are running the code using machine_output.
 If you are using fielded_mmi_output, you need to decide if you want your annotated files to be structured like in the terminal, then extension_format = 'terminal', or if you prefer your files to be Python-like dictionaries, then extension_format = 'dict'.
 - file = None: None has a default value, you are required to only change file or cadmus or path_to_file or path_to directory from None. 'file' you can directly input your Pandas DataFrame.
-- cadmus = None: If using a cadmus output you need to mention: abstract, content_text, pdf, html, xml, or plain_text in the column_name.
+- cadmus = None: If using a cadmus output, you need to mention: abstract, content_text, pdf, html, xml, or plain_text in the column_name.
 Older and recent cadmus outputs are accepted.
-- path_to_file = None: takes a string to the destination of the DataFrame saved in: .json, .p, .csv, .tsv, .json.zip.
+- path_to_file = None: takes a string to the destination of the DataFrame saved in .json, .p, .csv, .tsv, .json.zip.
 - path_to_directory = None: takes a string to a directory of files to annotate.
 This directory must contain .txt and .txt.zip file formats.
 With this parameter, column_name will automatically be changed to 'text'.

 Optional parameters: